charmoniumQ/PROBE/docs/benchmark_suite/README.md

 -->

 **Provenance collectors vary in power and speed, but fast-and-powerful could be possible.**
-While all bear the title, provenance collector, some are **monitoring**, merely recording a history of operations, while others are **interrupting**, interrupt the process when the program makes an operation.
+While all bear the title provenance collector, some are **monitoring**, merely recording a history of operations, while others are **interrupting**, interrupt the process when the program makes an operation.
 Fsatrace, Strace, and Ltrace are monitoring, while ReproZip, Sciunit, RR, CARE, and CDE are interrupting, using their interruption store a copy of the files that would be read or appended to by the process.
 We expect the monitoring collectors to be faster than the interrupting collectors, but the performance of strace is not that far off of the performance of RR<!--TODO: update with data.-->.
 Strace and RR both use ptrace, but strace does very little work while RR maintains may need to intercept and reinterpret the syscall, (see treatment of `mmap` in RR's publication [@ocallahanEngineeringRecordReplay2017]).